AlexeyMatveev686/office-js-api/Word/ApiDocument/Methods/GetBookmarkRange.md

 ## Example

-This example showh how to get a bookmark range.
+This example shows how to get a bookmark range.

 ```javascript
 builder.CreateFile("docx");